use-ink/ink-playground/README.md

 5. `make build`

-Then pull and tag the docker image which is used by the backend to compile, test & format Smart Contracts:
+Then pull and tag the docker images which are used by the backend to compile, test & format Smart Contracts:

-6. `docker pull achimcc/ink-compiler`

-7. `docker tag achimcc/ink-compiler ink-compiler`
+6. `make docker-pull-images`

 Finally, start the backend with:

-6. `make backend-run`
+7. `make backend-run`

 The last command starts the Rust webserver locally on your computer.
 You can then access `localhost:4000` from your browser to open the locally compiled ink!
 Playground open.